 The photos featured Whitney Peak, dressed in a silver mini dress, and Eli Brown appearing to show their characters leaving a bar, with one showing Brown putting a jacket over Peak.

 Who is in the new cast of the Gossip Girl remake?

 To start with, five actors were cast with some drops of information as to the characters they will play.
 Then gradually, the show's creators introduced more while providing further information about each character.

-With previous acting credits including Revenge (she played a young Amanda Clarke) and Stephen King's 2019 horror Doctor Sleep, it was reported in March 2020 that Lind would be taking on the lead role of Aubrey 'who is in a long-term relationship and is beginning to wonder what else might be out there', according to The Hollywood Reporter.
+With previous acting credits including Revenge (she played a young Amanda Clarke) and Stephen King's 2019 horror Doctor Sleep, it was reported in March 2020 that Lind would be taking on the lead role of Audrey 'who is in a long-term relationship and is beginning to wonder what else might be out there', according to The Hollywood Reporter.

-The blogger, editor and actor Tavi Gevinson will join the cast with the Scream Queens star taking to Instagram to share her excitement.
+The blogger, editor and actor Tavi Gevinson will join the cast as the 'ambitious' Kate Keller.

 Most recently appearing with Zoë Kravitz in her new Hulu series High Fidelity, Doherty is also confirmed to join the cast as Max Wolfe, whose descriptor is 'freedom'.

 Is there a trailer or release date for the new Gossip Girl series?

 The show's originally planned release date (in Autumn, 2020) has had to be pushed back due to the Coronavirus pandemic.
 As with the vast majority of other shows and anticipated programmes (like the Friends reunion special), production on the reboot has been halted so the series will not be released until 2021.